pambot/advent-of-code/README.md

 python daily_setup.py <year> <day>
 ```

-Write your answer in the `solution` function in the file created for the current date in `solutions/`.
+Write your answers in the `solution_the_first` and `solution_the_second` functions in the file created for the current date in `solutions/`.
 Then run

 ```
 python daily_run.py <year> <day>
 ```

-The answer should print to the terminal, which you can paste into the submission box.
+The two answers should print to the terminal, which you can paste into the submission box.